Filles de Kilimanjaro: Composition and performance

 As with the album's title track, the quintet does not return to the first section and the recording concludes with a second Davis improvisation.

 Gil Evans, with whom Davis had previously collaborated, helped compose, arrange, and produce the album, though he is not mentioned in the credits.
 Evans co-composed "Petits Machins", which he later recorded as "Eleven" with himself and Davis listed as co-composers.
-The song "Mademoiselle Mabry (Miss Mabry)", while credited to Davis, is actually Gil Evans' reworking of "The Wind Cries Mary" by the Jimi Hendrix Experience; Davis and Evans had met with Hendrix several times to exchange ideas.
+The song "Mademoiselle Mabry (Miss Mabry)", while credited to Davis, is actually Evans' reworking of "The Wind Cries Mary" by the Jimi Hendrix Experience; Davis and Evans had met with Hendrix several times to exchange ideas.
 Some portions of the song also resemble "On Broadway" by the Drifters.

 Critical reception

 In a contemporary review, Rolling Stone claimed that "no amount of track-by-track description here can begin to convey the beauty and intensity [of the album].
 There are five songs, but really they fit together as five expressions of the same basic piece, one sustained work".
 Stanley Crouch, a staunch critic of Davis's use of electric instruments, described the album as Davis' "last important jazz record".

 In a retrospective review of the album, Uncut called it "a masterpiece of tropical exoticism".
 Sputnikmusic staff writer Tyler Fisher commented that the rhythm section-players "sound entirely innovative and fresh" and "The whole band, in both quintets, has an extreme awareness about each other and knows exactly where each soloist is going".
 AllMusic editor Stephen Thomas Erlewine called its music "unpretentiously adventurous, grounded in driving, mildly funky rhythms and bluesy growls from Miles, graced with weird, colorful flourishes from the band," ultimately deeming it superior to its predecessor.
 Erlewine also cited the album as "the beginning of a new phase for Miles, the place that he begins to dive headfirst into jazz-rock fusion", and commented on its significance in Davis's catalogue:

 What makes this album so fascinating is that it's possible to hear the breaking point — though his quintet all followed him into fusion (three of his supporting players were on In a Silent Way), it's possible to hear them all break with the conventional notions of what constituted even adventurous jazz, turning into something new [...]
 [C]ertainly the music that would spring full bloom on In a Silent Way was still in the gestation phase, and despite the rock-blues-n-funk touches here, the music doesn't fly and search the way that Nefertiti did.
 But that's not a bad thing — this middle ground between the adventurous bop of the mid-'60s and the fusion of the late '60s is rewarding in its own right, since it's possible to hear great musicians find the foundation of a new form.